 9. Flock to The Salim Ali Bird Sanctuary

 Located on the western tip of Chorão, the Salim Ali Bird Sanctuary is a haven for both common and rare birds.
-Meander through the thicket of magnificent mangrove trees and explore the smallest wildlife sanctuary in Goa.

-Named after the eminent Indian ornithologist Dr. Salim Ali, the Salim Ali Bird Sanctuary is home to purple herons, white egrets, eagles, kingfishers, kites, mynahs, drongos, and curlews.
+Named after the eminent Indian ornithologist Dr Salim Ali, the Salim Ali Bird Sanctuary is home to purple herons, white egrets, eagles, kingfishers, kites, mynahs, drongos, and curlews.

 Bask in beautiful birdsong and head up the watchtower for an enchanting view of the entire sanctuary.
+Make sure to visit the Salim Ali Sanctuary while in Goa.

-10. Bungee Jumping at Mayem Lake
+10. Bungee Jump at Mayem Lake

 There are many things to do in Goa that aren’t just centered around relaxation.
 For all those thrill-seekers, take a leap of faith and bungee jump at Mayem Lake.

 Mayem Lake is nestled on the woodland shores of north Goa, teeming with beautiful birdlife.
-Owned and run by ex-army officers and licensed professionals, your safety will be of the utmost importance.

-Of the many fun things to do in Goa, add an adrenaline rush to your trip today!
+Of the many fun things to do in Goa, add an adrenaline rush to your trip today.

-11. Let’s get local at the Anjuna Flea Market
+11. Explore the Anjuna Flea Market

 Pick up some perfect souvenirs and get immersed in the local culture of the Anjuna Flea Market, right by Anjuna Beach.